Tauhoa River

 The Tauhoa River is an estuarial arm of the Kaipara Harbour in the Auckland Region of New Zealand's North Island.
 As part of the harbour's drowned valley system, it consists of narrow channels flowing south through expanses of mudflat to meet with the main waters of the Kaipara due east of the harbour entrance.
 The Tauhoa Channel links the entrance with the river mouth.

 History

 In pre-European times, the Tauhoa River was important to the Tāmaki Māori people of the Kaipara Harbour.
 The Opou portage allowed waka to be transported across the Okahukura Peninsula between the Oruawharo and Tauhoa rivers.

+Tauhoa Scientific Reserve

+The Tauhoa Scientific Reserve is a nationally important reserve primarily made up of mangrove forest.
+It is 291 ha and one of two large mangrove forest reserves in New Zealand.
+It was vested with the University of Auckland in 1949.